 2) Set a custom default value (Button component): Use this option when you have a specific (non-variable) value to set this field to.

 3) Use / pre-fill a value from a component: Use this option when the data you want exists in another component in the Space.
 Connecting components together ("binding") lets you create more powerful, time-saving tools.

 4) Set a UUID: Use this if you want Internal to generate and set a new universally unique identifier as the prefilled value for this field.

 5) Set (default) to null:

-6) Set date and time when form submitted or button clicked: (Only available for date-time fields) Will submit either the date, time, or date-time at the point the user clicks the button or submits the form.
+6) Set date and/or time when form submitted or button clicked: (Only available for date-time fields) Will submit either the date, time, or date-time at the point the user clicks the button or submits the form.

 You can specify the format in which your field will appear, like paragraph text or dropdown.
 This option does not appear for buttons or hidden fields in a form, as those components do not allow for manual input.

 Allow this field to be blank: Null, undefined or empty strings are allowed as an input to this field.
 This applies whether the user leaves the field blank, the prefilled value from another component is blank, or the default value is left blank.